Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

  -->

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Two Full papers and Two Workshops Papers accepted at AAAI.
-- *2024.10*: &nbsp;🎉🎉 One paper accepted at Neurips workshop.
+- *2024.10*: &nbsp;🎉 One paper accepted at Neurips workshop.
 - *2024.10*: &nbsp;🎉🎉 Three papers accepted at EMNLP.
-- *2024.07*: &nbsp;🎉🎉 Started the internship at Amazon Web Service.
+- *2024.07*: &nbsp;🎉 Started the internship at Amazon Web Service.

 # 📝 Publications